The Seven Year Residency Program Includes:

 Residency Educational Program

 Residents at the PGY-1 level spend three months completing their neurology requirements for the ABNS.
-The remaining nine months are split between rotations on neurosurgery, cardiothoracic intensive care unit, surgical intensive care unit, emergency department, otolaryngology, and neuropathology/radiology.
+The remaining nine months are split between rotations on neurosurgery, surgical intensive care unit, otolaryngology, neurology’s hyperacute stroke treatment team (HASTE), neurocritical intensive care unit and neuropathology/radiology.